hodev-dev/restatejs/README.md

 ```

 # Run Method
-group has run() method on it but it has its way to run component method.
+group has run() method but it has it's own way to run method.
-as you see first we pass string wich contain name of controller (here is CounterController) and we put method we want to run after `@`
+as you see firstly we pass string which contain name of the controller (here is counterController) and we put method name that we want to run after `@`
-so what it does it searches for counterController inside group and run desired method on that
 ### inc is function we decleared inside our controller
 ```ts
  counterGroup.run('counterController@inc', [], counter);